dcunited001/dcunited001.github.io/_posts/2018-01-31-semioteleological-revolution-a-sociophysical-phase-change.md

 manager was such a dick that day, i totally forgot about it. the
 #AlexanderMethod is a metaphor.

-fortunately, i was smart enough to have already understood the method as a metaphor for "limb" control. in Elfen Lied, psychics with phantom limbs are tightly controlled and restrained in isolation.
+Fortunately, i was smart enough to have already understood the method as a metaphor for "limb" control.
+In Elfen Lied, psychics with phantom limbs are tightly controlled and restrained in isolation.
 These are incredibly powerful beings tormented by experimentation & never released.
 Limbs, hands and fingers are metaphors for sociohierachical